 Chris Labrooy is a designer that specialises in 3D, using the medium to communicate ideas visually and instantly.
 His designs are equal parts intricate and sleek, meaning they captivate attention and hold onto it for a while.
 For dynamic pieces of inspiration, be sure to check out Chris Labrooy’s Instagram page.

 One man band behind the design studio Signal Noise, James White has an impressive list of clients that only prove to reinforce the fact that he’s one designer to keep your eye on.
 One thing you may notice when perusing James White’s Instagram is his exceptional use of light in his design and illustrative works, having clearly mastered the understanding of how light and shadows affects his subjects transforms his work into something special and mesmerising.

 Neil A. Stevens is a designer and illustrator with a clear talent for both.
 Specialising in poster design, he manages to combine type and graphic elements seamlessly to create eye-catchingly dynamic pieces, some of which are documented in his Instagram page.
 If you’re a fan of sharp, sleek graphics and type that is executed well, Neil is your guy.

 Your Instagram posts will feature your work, but a little help in presenting that will help.
 Check out our articles to help up your Instagram game!
 Don't just jump into Instagram, but do it with a plan!
-Read up as well on 13 simple steps to making a top notch Instagram feed and growing your business further.
+Read up as well on How to use Instagram for business: Your ultimate guide.